 Another thing to consider: migrating from WhatsApp Business App to the WhatsApp Business Platform requires your company to go through some verification procedures with Facebook and start paying some monthly fees.
 It’s not impossibly complicated but it does require some work and monetary investment.

 With that in mind, the companies that will benefit the most from WhatsApp Business Platform are mid to large-sized ones with room to invest in new tools to improve operations.
-If you’d like to discuss your own WhatsApp use cases and discover the best solution for your company, our integration consultants are happy to help.
+If you’d like to discuss your own WhatsApp use cases and discover the best solution for your company, Oxygen's integration consultants are happy to help.